cnshingledecker/Dday/README.md

 7. A version of photo_processes.dat was created (photo_processes_2.dat) that if it has an integer in the last column for each row, that integer indicates the reaction for which the third fitting factor (from left to right) is being modified **(note: this integer (n) must correspond to the linspace created using the (n+4)th line of the file 'reaction_fitting_factor_vector_arguments.csv').**
 8. A different version of monaco was created that runs using the copies of the input files that are specific to the generalization.
 9. Also, certain FORTRAN files had to be changed to read from the files that the generalized python script writes to.
+10. Wrote lowest RMSD (and the fitting factors that produced it) to a results file.

 #### Parallelization